Villa ownership: The superficies makes the difference

 The house-nominee, a legal issue still unconsidered

 As mentioned above, there is the aggressively published opinion, that the Land Code does not prohibit foreigners from owning a house on Thai-owned land.
 But this implies, that “land” in the meaning of the Land Code is different from “land” as defined in the Civil & Commercial Code.
 Since under the CCC the building is dependent part of the land, as long as it is not separated by a superficies, there might be the same principle under the Land Code.
 The result would be that the pseudo-ownership in a villa, documented by the building permit or a building sale and purchase agreement is not in-line with Thailands foreigner legislation.

 If the land owner agrees with the foreigner, that he will act as straw man and hold the land for the benefit and burden of the foreigner, this would be clearly qualified as prohibited nominee structure.
 If the landowner rents out the land and, by a construction or purchase agreement, agrees to hold the house ownership for the benefit and burden of the tenants, he might be qualified as house-nominee.

 To the extent known the Thai authorities have never raised these problematic arguments.
 However, it is not possible to just dismiss such thoughts.
 As a consequence, the investment in a villa without superficies may not be challenged only by Civil Law arguments.
-The foreigner might be confronted with the accusation that his agreement with the land owner is a circumvention of Thailand’s foreigner legislation, especially the strict prohibition to acquire “land” – whatever is included in this legal term.
-This is another argument to register a superficies instead to decide for a cheap and dirty solution.
+The foreigner might be confronted with the accusation that his agreement with the landowner is a circumvention of Thailand’s foreigner legislation, especially the strict prohibition to acquire “land” – whatever is included in this legal term.
+This is another argument to register a superficies instead to decide on a cheap and dirty solution.

-The protected house purchase or villa construction agreement as reasonable alternative to the superficies
+The protected house purchase or villa construction agreement as the reasonable alternative to the superficies